 Watch this video and use our easy-to-follow instructions to create your own birdbath planter.
 This project is so easy and only requires about a half hour to complete.

 Do you want more DIY gardening ideas?
 Our gardening page has fun and inviting indoor and outdoor gardening projects.
+Be sure to check out our DIY Spring Garden Themed Seed Packet Wreath.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate